realworldocaml/book/book/concurrent-programming/README.md

 - : 'a Conduit_async.io list -> 'a list Conduit_async.io = <fun>
 ```

+(Somewhat confusingly, the type `Conduit_async.io` is just a type
+alias for `Deferred.t`, introduced by `Conduit_async`.)

-Note that the list returned by `Deferred.all` reflects the order of the
+The list returned by `Deferred.all` reflects the order of the
 deferreds passed to it.
-As such, the definitions will be printed out in the
+As such, the definitions will be printed out
-same order that the search words are passed in, no matter what order the
+in the same order that the search words are passed in, no matter what
+order the queries return in.
+It also means that no printing occurs
+until all results arrive.

-queries return in.
-We could rewrite this code to print out the results as
+We could rewrite this code to print out the results as they're
-they're received (and thus potentially out of order) as follows:
+received (and thus potentially out of order) as follows:

 ```ocaml file=../../examples/code/async/search_out_of_order.ml,part=1
 (* Run many searches in parallel, printing out the results as you go *)